manqixu/manqixu.com/README.md

 # manqixu.com

-This is a temporaryd repo for web hosting.
+This is a temporary repo for web hosting.